 (If you just need floors installed to match your home’s existing flooring, or you already know what flooring you want, go ahead and skip to the Getting an Estimate section).

 There are many looks to choose from.
 Do you prefer a modern design?
+Something custom?
 Something more traditional?
 Here in New England, we love our oak floors and crown moulding.
 Are there existing design elements you should take into account, like kitchen cabinets or countertops?
 Golden oak floors and cherry cabinets – maybe not so much.

 Are you installing the floors in a single room, or the entire home?
 Living areas, bedrooms, foyers, staircases and home offices are all great places to install wood floors.
 They hold up under traffic, provide natural insulation, and add character to your home.